abhayastudios/nativescript-contacts-lite/README.md

 ```

 # Acknowledgements
-The iOS part of this plugin is based on the [nativescript-contacts](https://github.com/firescript/nativescript-contacts) plugin.
+The iOS part of this plugin is based on code from the [nativescript-contacts](https://github.com/firescript/nativescript-contacts) plugin.